 1. Continue to Revisit Pricing

 As your business grows, wedding photography prices shouldn’t stay stagnant.
-As you gain more experience, hone your style and offer more value, revisit that price list and make adjustments accordingly.
+As you gain more experience, hone your style and offer more value, revisit that price list and make adjustments.

-Don’t keep beginning photographer prices when you are no longer a beginner.
-Try revisiting your prices annually during the slow season, or decide to adjust prices every time you book a certain number of weddings.
+Don’t keep beginner’s prices when you are already a professional photographer.
+Try revisiting your prices every year during the slow season.
+Or decide to adjust prices every time you book a certain number of weddings.

 Setting wedding photography pricing is a daunting task.
 Photographers need to find a balance between going so low the perceived value is jeopardised and so high that there are no bookings in the calendar.

-Incorporate these wedding photography pricing tips as you find that balance, from setting goals to revisiting pricing on a regular basis.
+Incorporate these wedding photography pricing tips as you find that balance.

-For more great wedding photography ideas why not check out our post on making a wedding photo booth or tips on wedding photo lighting.
-You can also check out our new post on the 7 most expensive photographs ever sold.
+For more great wedding photography ideas, why not check out our post on making a wedding photo booth or tips on wedding photo lighting.
+For more business know-how, read our eBook – Profit from Portraits!